Understanding Rule Structure

 Property Existence

 Check whether specific properties exist on model elements.
 Useful for ensuring required data is present.
-Example:CHECK acoustic rating exists
+Example:CHECK that acoustic rating uses Exists (TSV predicate exists).

 Pattern Matching

 Validate that property values match specific patterns or formats.
 For example, ensure element names follow a naming convention.
-Theis like predicate supports two modes:
+Matches pattern in the UI (TSV predicateis like) supports two modes:

 Wildcard mode (default):